Yanar Bulag: Azerbaijan's mysterious burning spring

 Flame burns continuously, visible day and night |

-Religious Significance |
+Religious significance |

 Tied to ancient Zoroastrian rituals involving fire and water |